urql-graphql/urql/README.md

 * `loaded` - This is like `loading` but its false by default, and becomes true after the first time your query loads.
 This makes initial loading states easy and reduces flicker on subsequent fetch/refetches.
 * `fetching` - This is what you might commonly think of as `loading`.
 Any time a query or mutation is taking place, this puppy equals true, resolving to false when complete.
-* `refetch` - This is a method that you can use to manually refetch your query, skipping and repopulating the cache.
+* `refetch` - This is a method that you can use to manually refetch your query.
+You can skip the cache, hit the server and repopulate the cache by calling this like `refetch({ skipCache: true })`.
+* `refreshAllFromCache` - This is a method that you can use to manually refetch all queries from the cache.
 * `data` - This is where your data lives.
 Once the query returns, This would look like `{ todos: [...] }`.
 * `error` - If there is an error returned when making the query, instead of data, you get this and you can handle it or show a `refetch` button or cry or whatever you wanna do.